RolandDaum/MobileTouchPad/docs/readme.md

 # Implementation
 ## Android App
 The Android App is made with Flutter, a cross-platform tool to develop Apps.
-Under the hood, it is using a basic GestureDetector widget, witch tracks the touch movement and sends it to every device with is saved in the list.
+Under the hood, it is using a basic GestureDetector widget, which tracks the touch movement and sends it to every device with is saved in the list.
 The data itself is formatted as JSON.
 ```
+{
+  "x": $deltaX, "y": $deltaY,
+  "leftclick": $leftclick, "rightclick": $rightclick,
+  "leftclickdown": $leftclickdown,
-{"x": $deltaX, "y": $deltaY, "leftclick": $leftclick, "rightclick": $rightclick, "leftclickdown": $leftclickdown, "vertscroll": $vertscroll, "vertscrolldelta": $vertscrolldelta, "horzscroll": $horzscroll, "horzscrolldelta": $horzscrolldelta}
+  "vertscroll": $vertscroll, "vertscrolldelta": $vertscrolldelta,
+  "horzscroll": $horzscroll, "horzscrolldelta": $horzscrolldelta
+}
 ```
 For sending the data I'm using a UDP Connection.
 The Server Port (unused) is 12345 and the client Port is 12346.
 ## PC Driver